Labor and employment law in Portugal are governed by the Portuguese Constitution, the Labor Code, and Labor Procedural Code.

 If a parent taking leave becomes physically or mentally incapacitated, the other parent can take the leave that the incapacitated parent was entitled to.
 If the mother becomes physically or mentally incapacitated or dies, the father is entitled to at least 30 days of leave.
 A working grandparent is entitled to 30 days of paid leave upon the birth of a grandchild if the parent of the grandchild is under the age of 16 and resides in the grandparent’s home.
 Employers must allow parents of children under the age of 3 to telework if such work is compatible with the employee’s duties.
 Maternity leave is borne by social security.
 Labor Code, 2009 (as amended), arts.
 40-47 (Portuguese).

-Fathers of a newborn can take paternal leave of 15 working days, followed or interpolated, within 30 days of the birth of the child, five of whom shall be taken consecutively immediately after the birth of the child.
+Fathers of a newborn can take paternal leave of up to 20 working days, followed or interpolated, within 30 days of the birth of the child, five of whom shall be taken consecutively immediately after the birth of the child.
+Father’s are also given the right to join the mother in three prenatal clinic sessions without loss of compensation.
 Fathers are also entitled to an optional leave of ten consecutive or non-consecutive working days, at the same time that the mother is taking her initial parental leave.
 Labor Code, 2009 (as amended), arts.
-40-43 (Portuguese).
+40-43 (Portuguese), Labor Code (amended) 2019.

 Upon completing the complementary parental leave, parents are entitled to a child’s assistance leave, consecutive or intermittent, up to the limit of two years of duration.
 In the case of a third child or more, the license provided for in the previous number is limited to three years.